Priced from $399,900 to $4,300,000.

 Where is Blue Mountain Beach public beach access?

-There is a public beach access at the end of Highway 83.
+There is public beach access at the end of Highway 83.
 At this beach access, you will find bathrooms and showers at the top of the stairs.
 South Walton Beach lifeguards patrolling the Gulf of Mexico below.
 You can easily spot this beach access by looking for the colored beach flag flying.
 Although there is public parking at the beach access it is very limited.
-If you are hoping to have hassle free parking at the beach this summer and make sure you get here early.
+If you are hoping to have hassle-free parking at the beach this summer then make sure you get here early.

 What is nearby Blue Mountain Beach?